 Feel free to utilize this guide (DOC) to guide you in your application process.
-General questions about the fund and the selection process should be directed to Michelle Sterk Barrett.
+General questions about the fund and the selection process should be directed to Isabelle Jenkins.
 Questions pertaining to purchasing/reimbursement should be directed to Diane Girard.
-Isabelle Jenkins is available for coaching and guidance as applications are being completed.
+Mattie Carroll is available for coaching and guidance as applications are being completed.

 **Special note: if you are thinking about developing a program that involves bringing minors (children under the age of 18) to campus, the Safety of Children in College Programs policy and procedures must be followed.
-Isabelle is available to discuss and review this with Marshall Grant applicants as well.
+Mattie is available to discuss and review this with Marshall Grant applicants as well.